PERFORMED IN DULUTH, GA (NORTH OF ATLANTA) at Georgia Eye Physicians & Surgeons

 At each stage of the surgery, any potential sources of error are minimized or even eliminated with the assistance of the Verion™ image guided system.
 This high-resolution computerized display instantly performs key diagnostic measurements while following the patient’s eye movements in real time, providing pinpoint targeting of the highly specific contours of each individual eye.
 The combination of LenSx® laser technology and the Verion™ image guided system makes cataract surgery safer and more effective than ever before and allows Dr. Segal to consistently achieve exceptional results.
 After cataract surgery, patients have much clearer and sharper vision, and many find that they no longer even need prescription eyeglasses.

 Cataract surgery is not necessarily the right choice for every patient, so a comprehensive medical examination is necessary in order to determine whether you are specifically a candidate.
+Dr. William Segal performs cataract surgery at our East Atlanta Eye Surgery Center in Lawrenceville.
 Individual procedures for each eye can be spaced as soon as one week apart, if requested.
 After surgery, patients will receive medicated eye-drops to promote healing and will usually see improvement in their vision as soon as the day after surgery, with optimal results achieved in about a month.

 Frequently Asked Questions about Cataract Surgery